 “As women, we usually find it easier than men to talk about how we feel.
 But, some pains go so deep and feel so personal that no one else can fully understand our heartache.
 Even the most empathetic of friends or family can only go so far and no further.”
 Sheila Walsh, The Storm Inside

 I don’t condone isolation, but I do encourage getting alone with Jesus, handing Him all the broken pieces, and sitting still waiting to hear from Him.
 When all the other voices were drowned out, He showed up in a mighty way (well, he was always there, I was just finally still enough to recognize Him).
 He reminded me that “IT IS FINISHED!”.
 He quieted me with His singing.
 He lavished love on me.
 He bathed me in His mercy and grace.
 He drew me back to the Word.
 He reminded me that nothing could separate me from His love.
-He introduced new voices and He showed me that the voices who spoke to me during that dark time loved me so very much…but that only He was my savior.
-He gently ushered me back to a healing community.
-He gave me a new poem of Joy!
+He introduced new voices and He showed me that the voices who spoke to me during that dark time love me…but, that only He is my savior.
+He gently ushered me to a healing community.

 “When we are in doubt or difficulty, when many voices urge this course or the other, then let us be still, hushing each intruder, calming ourselves in the sacred hush of God’s presence; let us study His Word in the attitude of devout attention, let us lift up our nature into the pure light of His face, eager only to know what God the Lord shall determine – and ere long a very distinct impression will be made, the unmistakable forthtelling of His secret counsel….Are you in difficulty about your way?
 Go to God with your question; get direction from the light of His smile or the cloud of His refusal.